 In addition, David has a strong track record working on restructurings and business acquisitions, including cross-border public tender offers, exchange offers and mergers.
 He assists with liability management transactions, including debt tenders, consent solicitations and open market purchases.

-Recognized within the industry as an authority on capital markets matters, David's opinion is frequently sought by the media regarding companies' issues with the US Securities and Exchange Commission SEC.
+Recognized within the industry as an authority on capital markets matters, David's opinion is frequently sought by the media regarding companies' issues with the US Securities and Exchange Commission.

 Representation of Zynga, Inc. (NASDAQ: ZNGA) a global leader in interactive entertainment and mobile gaming, in the acquisition of Peak Oyun Yazılım ve Pazarlama A.S., a Turkish company gaming company, for consideration of US$1.8 billion, of which US$900 million will be payable in cash, subject to adjustments, and the remaining US$900 million will be satisfied by the issuance of Zynga common stock.
 The transaction represents the largest acquisition of a Turkish start-up company ever and makes Peak Turkey’s first technology “unicorn.”
 Peak is Zynga's second acquisition of a Turkish gaming company;

 Representation of the managers, led by Barclays Capital Inc., BofA Securities, Inc., Morgan Stanley & Co.
 LLC, and TD Securities (USA) LLC, in connection with the offering by the Tennessee Valley Authority (“TVA”) of US$1 billion in aggregate principal amount of its 0.750% Global Power Bonds due May 15, 2025.
 TVA operates the nation’s largest public power system and supplies power in most of Tennessee, northern Alabama, northeastern Mississippi, and southwestern Kentucky and in portions of northern Georgia, western North Carolina, and southwestern Virginia to a population of nearly 10 million people;